qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 By following these steps, you effectively utilize the combined capabilities of FastEmbed and Qdrant, thereby streamlining your embedding generation and retrieval tasks.

 Qdrant is designed to handle large-scale datasets with billions of data points.
-Its architecture employs techniques like binary and scalar quantization for efficient storage and retrieval.
+Its architecture employs techniques like [binary quantization](https://qdrant.tech/articles/binary-quantization/) and [scalar quantization](https://qdrant.tech/articles/scalar-quantization/) for efficient storage and retrieval.
 When you inject FastEmbed’s CPU-first design and lightweight nature into this equation, you end up with a system that can scale seamlessly while maintaining low latency.

 ## Summary